**This Chapter has been revised**

 "So noted, so ignored," he said.

 "May I at least suggest a shirt, Sir?"
 JARVIS said with a sigh.
 "And perhaps a coat?
-It is still February after all."
+It is October after all.
+Temperatures outside are near freezing at the moment and weather sources indicate that a storm is moving in.
+It would be wise not to endanger your health, Sir."

 Tony stopped and glanced down, suddenly realizing that he was indeed topless.
 Apparently he'd writhed himself out of his shirt sometime during the brief forty-five minutes he'd been asleep.
 "Oh, right," he muttered, making a detour to his closet to grab a random shirt and pull it over his head.